hzeller/txtempus/README.md

 You don't need GPIO17 and the 560Ω resistor for `MSF` transmission, as that works with switching the signal instead of attenuating.

-(If you want to go fancy, you can improve the signal with a 470pF capacitor between GND and where all resistors meet; add a tuned ferrite core antenna etc.)

-Now, wire a loop of wire between the open end of the one 4.7kΩ and ground (which is conveniently located between GPIO4 and GPIO17 and shown above with the black heatshrink).
-Bring this wire-loop close to the antenna of your watch/clock.
-In the following image it is wrapped around the antenna, but it is not strictly needed; anything within a few centimeters should work.
+Now, wire a loop of wire between the open end of the one 4.7kΩ and ground as 'transmission antenna'.
+Bring this wire-loop close to your radio watch/clock.
+In the following image it is wrapped around the antenna, but it is not strictly needed: anything within a few centimeters should work.
+In fact, being too close to the antenna can confuse a sensitive receiver, so you might need to experiment with the distance.

+(If you want to go fancy, you can improve the signal quality with a couple hundred picofarad low-pass capacitor between GND and where all resistors meet;
+add a tuned ferrite core antenna etc. But the simple wire loop should just work.)

 ![](img/watch-wired.jpg)